1Loaf-of-Bread/ExtensionOrganizer/README.md

 # ExtensionOrganizer
-This program organizes a folder and it's subdirs by file extension.
+This program organizes all files in a folder and it's subdirs by file extension.

 ## Before Running:
 Make sure to run the command 'pip install -r requirements.txt' to install all the modules needed.